Pope marks New Year as Vatican prepares to mourn Benedict

 Francis, who has repeatedly decried the war in Ukraine and its devastation, recalled those who are victims of war, passing the year-end holidays in darkness, cold and fear.

-“At the beginning of this year, we need hope, just as the Earth needs rain,” Francis said.
+“At the beginning of this year, we need hope, just as the Earth needs rain,” Francis said in his homily.

+When addressing the faithful in St. Peter’s Square, Francis cited the “intolerable” war in Ukraine, which began in February of last year with Russia’s attacks and invasion, and in other places in the world.

+Yet, Francis said, “let us not lose hope” that peace will prevail.
+“In the entire world, in all peoples, a cry is rising, ‘no to war, no to re-armament’ but (may) the resources go to development, health, food, education, work.”

 Nicole Winfield contributed from the Vatican.